RafiKueng/dropContactAngleMeasurement/docs/readme.md

 ================================================

 * **0\.
 Administrative Infos**
-    suff thats nice to know
+    stuff thats nice to know
 * **1\.
 About - Introduction**
     what this program does in one (or two) sentences
 * **2\.
 How to use the data generated**